 I am a young reporter because I want young people like me to not be scared about science and medicine.
 Sharing knowledge with young people is important.

 The first two editions of the Young Reporters project were supported by ViiV Healthcare and Gilead Sciences.
-The upcoming third edition, launching in early 2026, will be fully supported by ViiV Healthcare.
+This current third edition, is fully supported by ViiV Healthcare.

 *Names have been changed to respect the privacy of our Young Reporters